adamshephard/oed_iel_scoring/README.md

   - 'type': prediction of category for each nucleus
 - Transformer dysplasia segmentations as `png` files.
 These segmentations are saved at 1 mpp resolution.
 - IEL scores csv file
-- IEL scores visualisation per slide
+- IEL scores visualisation per slide (visualisaton at 2 mpp resolution).

 ### Model Weights